TalosSources/carte_interactive_UP/CONTRIBUTING.md

 [Link to Google Drive](https://docs.google.com/spreadsheets/d/1JJy8dElqG6_5EAk4F8F5O_uArkIzjXly7_qbCxSe8UI) ("Restricted - Only people with access can open with the link")

-## Merge Requests and Workflow Overview

-We do issue work in branches and then merge into the main branch

 ## Decision process

 Jonathan is the product owner (he has the experience with the product and the overview)

+## GitLab Workflow

+We do issue work in branches and then merge into the main branch

 ## Technical overview and architecture